-Published in 2003, the themes of the book perhaps resonates more now over a decade after it was first published.
+Published in 2003, the themes of the book perhaps resonates more now over a decade after it was first released.

 The book has the yearning and romanticism of River, poses the questions asked by Wilderness Ethics and touches upon some of the environmental issues of Cadillac Desert.

-And in 2015, that culture, history and mythology is clashing with the sensibilities of the inhabitants of the “new West:
+And in 2015, that culture, history, and mythology are clashing with the sensibilities of the inhabitants of the “new West:

 These discussion seem to come down to the perennial quandaries in the American West: Recreation vs direct economic use of the land.
 Preservation of the dwindling resources vs using them in a sustainable manner.

 Of course, as the population increases along or near the Continental Divide, these conflicts will only continue to grow.

 Clifford, in my opinion, has an apparent affinity for the inhabitants living around the Continent Divide.
 Specifically, those who live in a traditional manner vs. the more recent white collar recreationists (such as myself) that are now arguably the primary users and economic drivers of the land: